usd-wg/assets/test_assets/PrimvarInterpolation/README.md

 **Size of primvar array**

-number of vertices on the mesh, which is the same as the length of **points** array
+The number of vertices on the mesh, which is the same as the length of **points** array.

 **Notes**

-With varying interpolation, one value is specified for each vertex of the mesh.
+With varying interpolation, one value is specified for each vertex of the mesh - in game engines, this is generally known as "vertex colors".
 The order of the array matches the order of the **points** array:

 ```
 point3f[] points = [(-1, 0, 0), (-1, 1, 0), (0, 1, 0), (0, 0, 0), (1, 1, 0), (1, 0, 0)]